 So.
-The recipe.
-We have my favorite slightly nutty, chewy whole grain – farro.
+We start with my favorite slightly nutty, chewy whole grain – farro.
 It’s kicked up a notch with some fresh lemon juice and garlic.
 Yes and yes.
 And easy peasy.

 Finally, we’ll top the whole dish off with some pine nuts for crunch and some shaved parmesan for a bit of saltiness.

 Combining into a dish that is simple and uncomplicated yet feels like you have your fancy pants on.